Damitri411/OBDC-Comparison/README.md

 Seven self-contained files make up the bundle: the scenarios, the four design engines, one "just-run-it" script, and one single-file Shiny app.

+## Citation

+This repository provides the simulation code developed for and used in the following manuscript.
+If you use this repository, please cite:

+> Mukherjee A¹, Takeda K², Wason J M S¹. *Optimal Dose Combination Selection
+> in Oncology Trials Using Bayesian Designs: Statistical, Regulatory, and
+> Operational Insights* (manuscript in preparation).
+>
+> ¹Population Health Sciences Institute, Newcastle University, Newcastle upon
+> Tyne, UK. ²Quantitative Science and Evidence Generation, Astellas Pharma
+> Global Development Inc., Northbrook, USA.
+>
+> Corresponding author: Ayon Mukherjee ([ayon.mukherjee@newcastle.ac.uk](mailto:ayon.mukherjee@newcastle.ac.uk)).

 ## Try the interactive app online